jack-wynn/University-DTS16103-C1/README.md

 It is quite a complicated set of scripts to get your head around, but as long as you just stick to the main script "master_smoke", you should be fine.
 You need to open master_smoke, which will have all the other scripts functions called within it.
 You can change line 27 and 30 to be commented/uncommented, which will switch it between all passed results or a failed one within the W3 table.
+This way you can see the Failed_HTML table aswell.